Columbus, OH Bikeways

 Columbus: The Hub for State-Wide Trail Connections

 When completed, the 320-mile Ohio-to-Erie Trail will not only connect Columbus with Cleveland and Cincinnati, it will also link Columbus with the other 2 most developed bikeway regions in the state.
-The result of that connection will mean that the 3 largest trail regions in Ohio will all be linked by trail, thanks to the OTE.
+The result of that connection will mean that the 3 largest trail regions in Ohio will all be linked by trail, thanks to the cross-state Ohio-to-Erie Trail.

 More Trail Options